Adding a Streamline

 3. Select the Westerly, 5 m/s as the Simulation.

-6. Click the Add Item button.
+8. Click the Add Item button.

-Figure 29 shows the resulting streamline for the ventilation simulation.
+Figure 30 shows the resulting streamline for the ventilation simulation.
 We can see how some of the flow is impacted by the large storage tanks, some particles travel under some of the railing and around the vertical tanks.
-The legend in Figure 29 was 'linked' to the streamlines by right-clicking the streamlines text in the project items tab and selecting Link to Legend.
+The legend in Figure 30 was 'linked' to the streamlines by right-clicking the streamlines text in the project items tab and selecting Link to Legend.

 inFlux CFD Ventilation Simulation Streamlines

-Tutorial 1 - Figure 29 - Screenshot of the streamlines added to the in:Flux project for the Westerly ventilation simulation
+Tutorial 1 - Figure 30 - Screenshot of the streamlines added to the in:Flux project for the Westerly ventilation simulation

 The streamlines are truncated because they only go on for a certain period of time.
 The streamline will start at the seed point, then progress by a certain time step, at each point they move forward by whatever the local velocity is.
 To avoid the streamlines taking a long time to calculate in low velocity regions, they have to be stopped at some point.
 500 is the defaulted number of time steps, this value can be changed via the properties panel and will be discussed more in Tutorial 6.
 Note that larger time steps will be less accurate.

-The streamlines only go forward and back from the defined seed point – they are useful to give a general feel for the flow.
+The streamlines only go forward and back from the defined seed point or boundary – they are useful to give a general feel for the flow.
 If you are looking at the ventilation in a particular area, a contour or vector field should be used instead.